 - (u) Operating Segment Reporting: The Group produces dairy products.
-It operates primarily in Greece and the United States of America and has also certain foreign activities in other European Union countries.
-Due to the nature of the products and the manner in which they are marketed to customers, the business is operated and managed as one business segment distinguished between the European operations and the U.S. subsidiaries' operations.
-Intra-segment balances and transactions have been eliminated on consolidation. - (v) Government grants: Under various incentive laws, the Greek State as well as New York State provide subsidies for property, plant and equipment.
+It operates primarily in the EU (through its production plant in Greece and its headquarters in Luxembourg) and the United States of America and has also certain foreign activities in other countries.
+Due to the nature of the products and the manner in which they are marketed to customers, the business is operated and managed as one business segment distinguished between the European operations and the U.S. operations.
+Intrasegment balances and transactions have been eliminated on consolidation. - (v) Government grants: Under various incentive laws, the Greek State as well as New York State provide subsidies for property, plant and equipment.
 Government grants are recognized when there is reasonable assurance that the grant will be received and all attached conditions will be complied with.
 When the grant relates to an expense item, it is recognized as income over the period necessary to match the grant on a systematic basis to the costs that it is intended to compensate.
 Where the grant relates to an asset, it is recognized as deferred income and released to income in equal amounts over the expected useful life of the related asset.
 The Group accrues for such subsidies when it meets the related contractual obligations and reflects such subsidies as a reduction of the related asset cost (See Note 2.3(h)).